Three new test methods for the determination of fracture toughnesses of bimaterial interfaces

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Sundararaman, Viswanathan, "Three new test methods for the determination of fracture toughnesses of bimaterial interfaces" (1997).
 Mechanical and Aerospace Engineering - Dissertations.
-Paper 46.
+46.